 This shift in focus will allow SEC to have a higher average stake in each portfolio company, which in turn should give it greater influence over the strategic direction of those companies.
-The manager is keen that SEC undertakes more proactive constructive engagement with portfolio companies.
+The manager is keen that SEC undertakes more proactive constructive engagement with portfolio companies, a change that we think has been welcomed by SEC's shareholders.